-Canon contributes to the recovery and reconstruction of areas affected by natural disasters around the world.
+We contribute to the recovery and reconstruction, humanitarian aid of areas affected by natural disasters.

-Canon provides aid to areas affected by natural disasters around the world through monetary donations and fundraising activities.
-After assessing the need and viability of sending aid with the assistance of our operational sites closest to a particular disaster, we do our best to offer timely relief, and also conduct follow-up assessments of our activities.
+Canon provides aid to areas affected by natural disasters around the world through various supports such as monetary donations and fundraising activities.
+After assessing the need and viability of sending aid with the assistance of our operational sites closest to any given disaster, we do our best to offer timely relief.
+We also conduct follow-up assessments of our activities through close communication with NGOs, NPOs and other partners to facilitate related improvements.
 In the case of long-term aid, we are careful to take appropriate action in each phase of a project.

 Canon Inc. has held its Charity Book Fair annually since 1997.
 Employees of the Canon Group in Japan, along with their families, donate unwanted books, CDs, and DVDs for sale at an in-house bazaar.
 The proceeds, matched by the company under a matching gift program, are donated to groups that support education and medical services in Asia.
-In 2016, about 930,000 yen was collected and shared among four NPOs.
+In 2017, about ¥1.14 million was collected and shared among four NPOs.

-Expanding the circle of support, 172 of our employees participated in WFP Walk the World, a charity walk in support of the activities of the World Food Programme (WFP).
-We also held a school meal tasting event at our Shimomaruko headquarters with the aim of deepening understanding of WFP activities.
-On the day of the event, 200 employees sampled ugali, a cornmeal dish with a dough-like consistency that is often served as part of school meals in Africa.
+Expanding the circle of support, 167 of our employees and their families participated in WFP Walk the World, a charity walk in support of the activities of the World Food Programme (WFP).

-Canon utilizes the power of photography to offer ongoing support to areas that have been severely affected by the March 2011 Great East Japan Earthquake.
-A Tohoku Recovery and Reconstruction Promotion Office dedicated to promoting recovery in the Tohoku region was established at Canon Marketing Japan’s Sendai branch to encourage effective, long-term support activities while keeping the changing issues (needs) for the area in mind.
+Canon offers ongoing support to areas that have been severely affected by the March 2011 Great East Japan Earthquake.
+A Tohoku Recovery and Reconstruction Promotion Office dedicated to promoting recovery in the Tohoku region was established at Canon Marketing Japan’s Sendai branch to encourage effective, long-term support activities while keeping the changing issues of the area in mind.
 Through this office, Canon is working to deepen partnerships with surrounding municipal governments affected by the earthquake.
 Canon also collects information through NPOs, NGOs, and social welfare associations.